 |Cardboard, brown paper, food and drink cartons.|

 Black food waste bin (and kitchen caddy)

 |All kinds of food waste - raw or cooked, including bones, tea bags and scrapings from your plate.|

 - Please bring them back in as soon as you can after emptying.
+Do not leave bags on the steps or railings.
 Please note you must only put your recycling and rubbish out on the day of collection or you could be liable to a fine.

 - At the end of term, please be considerate to your neighbours and avoid leaving piles of rubbish behind by planning ahead and remembering to put your rubbish out for collection on the right day and time.
 Large items should be taken to the Recycling Centres (see below).

 For advice on how to plan ahead when you move out at the end of term or year please visit http://www.townandgown.org.uk/moving-out-information We arrange roadshows where you can get tips and advice to plan your move out successfully.
 For more information please go to our Roadshows page.

 Charities: Charities such as the Genesis Furniture Project and The SOFA Project sell second hand furniture and appliances - see below for more details.